 - In the left-side navigation pane, choose .

-- In the Create Disaster Recovery Site Pair (Continuous Data Replication) pane that appears, set Type to Region To Region and select the region and VPC for the primary and secondary sites.
+- In the Create Disaster Recovery Site Pair (Continuous Data Replication) pane, select Region To Region as Type and select the region and VPC for the primary and secondary sites.

 - Click Create.